Edit Content

 3. Difficulty Disputing Charges: Some cardholders report having a hard time disputing charges or resolving billing issues with Comenity Bank.
 This can be incredibly frustrating when the customer believes they were wrongly charged.
 If you’re experiencing this, you may want to escalate your issue to the Consumer Financial Protection Bureau (CFPB) or seek legal advice.

-Comenity Bank and Debt Collection Harassment
+Comenity Bank and Abusive Debt Collection Practices

 In some cases, consumers have successfully pursued legal action against Comenity Bank for their aggressive debt collection tactics.
 The TCPA, for instance, regulates explicitly how businesses, including debt collectors, are allowed to contact consumers.
 Under the TCPA, robocalls (automated calls) are restricted, and you must have given explicit consent for the company to contact you this way.